ThomasFinnern/WinGrep2/README.md

 # WinGrep2

-Program **"Windows Grep"** by [Huw Millington](/developer/Huw%20Millington/i-10254648/) was a tool for searching files for text strings with a marvelous way to display the searh results in a colored HTML view for windows XP.
+The program **"Windows Grep"** by [Huw Millington](https://download.cnet.com/Windows-Grep/3000-2351_4-75805915.html) was a tool for searching files for text strings with a marvelous way to display the searh results in a colored HTML view for windows XP. **WinGrep2** intents to implement most features of "Windows Grep" and support some more

+## History
-When in 2012 his development stopped and there were some features missing I began to create a similar exe and called it netGrepWin.
-I used it since 2008 for my work.
+I found "Windows Grep" around 2007 but over time there were not many news and in 2012 the development stopped.
+There were some features missing.
+I began in 2011 to create a similar exe and called it netGrepWin.
+I use it since for my work.
 As it has some pitfalls i did hold back to present it to others.

 Now i intent to improve it step by step.
 Actually the 'old' and still nearly daily used version is kept in branch netGrepWin.
-Release  may need a while.
+Release of WinGrep2 may need a while.

+## Features

-### NetGrepWin Search Result page
+### NetGrepWin Search result page

 ![netGrepWin Main page](https://github.com/ThomasFinnern/WinGrep2/blob/main/Documentation/netGrepWin.Main.page.png?raw=true)